TraSCE: Trajectory Steering for Concept Erasure: Experiments

 \subsection{Erasing Objects}

 Another use case is erasing entire objects from being generated by T2I models.
 For this use case, we study erasing entire objects from the ImageNette dataset~\cite{Howard_Imagenette_2019}, which consists of 10 classes of the ImageNet dataset, while preserving other unrelated classes from the same dataset.
 We present the entire experimental protocol and results in Appendix \ref{sec:removing_objects_appendix}.
-To summarize our results, we show that we can completely erase the object and achieve state-of-the-art results with an average classification accuracy of 0.06 using a ResNet50 model trained on the ImageNet dataset.
+To summarize our results, TraSCE erases the object and achieves state-of-the-art results with an average classification accuracy of 0.06 using a ResNet50 model trained on the ImageNet dataset.
 Additionally, we present an example of protecting against an adversarial prompt in Figure \ref{fig:car_ring_a_bell} that is targeted at generating the concept ``car''.